zamronypj/zzzstream/README.md

 # Available StreamInterface implementation

-- `StringStream` string-based StreamInterface implementation.
+- `StringStream` string-based [StreamInterface][StreamInterface] implementation.
-- `ReadOnlyStringStream` read-only string-based StreamInterface implementation.
+- `ReadOnlyStringStream` read-only string-based [StreamInterface][StreamInterface] implementation.
-- `WriteOnlyStringStream` write-only string-based StreamInterface implementation.
+- `WriteOnlyStringStream` write-only string-based [StreamInterface][StreamInterface] implementation.
-- `WrapperStream` decorator class that implements StreamInterface which does nothing except wraps other StreamInterface instance.
+- `WrapperStream` decorator class that implements [StreamInterface][StreamInterface] which does nothing except wraps other [StreamInterface][StreamInterface] instance.
-- `ReadOnlyStream` decorator class that turn other StreamInterface into read only stream.
+- `ReadOnlyStream` decorator class that turn other [StreamInterface][StreamInterface] into read only stream.
-- `WriteOnlyStream` decorator class that turn other StreamInterface into write only stream.
+- `WriteOnlyStream` decorator class that turn other [StreamInterface][StreamInterface] into write only stream.

 # How to use